matthewcosgrove/lab-ops/README.md

 git clone --recurse-submodules https://github.com/matthewcosgrove/lab-ops.git
 ```

-and also ensure your local system has the correct [bosh dependencies](https://bosh.io/docs/cli-v2-install/#additional-dependencies)
+and also, if you are not using the associated Tools VM, ensure your local system has the correct [bosh dependencies](https://bosh.io/docs/cli-v2-install/#additional-dependencies)

-After that you are on your own as the rest of this README assumes you are using the associated [Tools VM](https://github.com/matthewcosgrove/deploy-tools-vm).
+After that you are on your own as the rest of this README assumes you _are_ using the associated [Tools VM](https://github.com/matthewcosgrove/deploy-tools-vm).

 ## Your Settings and State